 Pollution isn’t just a problem in big cities.
-Some areas of Colchester exceed EU guidelines on pollution levels.
+The pollution levels in some areas of Colchester exceed national and World Health Organisation guidelines.

 The effects of air pollution